-- 2.1: The course learning objectives are measurable. - 2.2: Weekly topics that are listed align with the course-level objectives, but these unit-level objectives are not listed to allow a determination of whether they are measureable.
-When listing the week's activities, consider explaining the expected student outcomes for each one. - 2.3 : Course-level learning objectives and competencies are clearly stated from a student perspective. - 2.4: Activities listed align with the course-level objectives.
-From the course-level objectives and details about the 70-410 exam, it can be inferred that students will learn by building a network.
-If that is the overarching activity throughout the course, it is not clearly stated within the syllabus. - 2.5: Objectives are designed to align with outcomes.
+2.1: The course learning objectives are measurable.

+2.2: Weekly topics that are listed align with the course-level objectives.
+Learning outcomes are explained.

+2.3 : Course-level learning objectives and competencies are clearly stated from a student perspective.

+2.4: Activities listed align with the course-level objectives.

+2.5: Objectives are designed to align with outcomes.

+Total

 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
 3 3 3.2 The course grading policy is stated clearly.
 3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied to the course grading policy.
 3 3 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work being assessed.
 2 2 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 2 Total 1 3
+2 2 Total 1 3 Comments: 3.1: The assessments are listed by name and align with course objectives

-- 3.1: The assessments are listed by name.
-It is assumed that the various assessments (exams, assignments, and lab projects align with course/unit objectives. - 3.2: Course grading policy is clear and succinct. - 3.3: The assessments are listed in the syllabus and the grading weights are explained. - 3.4: The assessment instruments are varied, including assignments, lab projects and examinations. - 3.5: Each unit has multiple assessments for tracking progress.
+- 3.2: Course grading policy is clear and succinct. - 3.3: The assessments are listed in the syllabus and the grading weights are explained. - 3.4: The assessment instruments are varied, including assignments and examinations. - 3.5: Each unit has multiple assessments for tracking progress.

-D. Instructional Materials (13 points total) T 4.1 The instructional materials contribute to the achievement of the stated course and module/unit 3 3 learning objectives or competencies.
+D. Instructional Materials (13 points total)

+4.1 The instructional materials contribute to the achievement of the stated course and module/unit 2 2 3 3 learning objectives or competencies.
 4.2 Both the purpose of instructional materials and how the materials are to be used for learning 3 3 activities are clearly explained.
 4.3 All instructional materials used in the course are appropriately cited.
 2 2 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
 1 0 Total 1 2

-- 4.1: The contents align with the weekly topics listed in the syllabus. - 4.2: Materials and purposes for learning are explained. - 4.3: The textbook/online resource is cited in the syllabus. - 4.4: The text is current (2016). - 4.5: A variety of materials is listed for the course. - 4.6: No mention is made of optional, or extra credit, assignments or activities.
+- 4.1: The contents align with the weekly topics listed in the syllabus. - 4.2: Materials and purposes for learning are explained. - 4.3: The textbook/online resource is cited in the syllabus. - 4.4: The textbook is current (2014). - 4.5: A variety of materials is listed for the course. - 4.6: No mention is made of optional, or extra credit, assignments or activities.

-E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
+E. Course Activities and Learner Interaction (11 points total)

+5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
 3 3 5.2 Learning activities provide opportunities for interaction that support active learning.
-3 1 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
-3 0 5.4 The requirements for learner interaction are clearly stated.
-2 0 Total 4
+3 1 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly 0 stated.
+5.4 The requirements for learner interaction are clearly stated.
+2 0 Total 2 ţ